Mariners vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has nine doubles, 14 home runs, 19 walks and 49 RBI (54 total hits).
-He's also swiped four bases.
+- Adolis Garcia has nine doubles, 14 home runs, 20 walks and 50 RBI (55 total hits).
+He's also stolen four bases.

-- Garcia heads into this game looking to extend his three-game hit streak.
-During his last five outings he is batting .333 with a double.
+- Garcia has picked up at least one hit in four games in a row.
+During his last five outings he is batting .333 with a double, a walk and an RBI.

 Garcia Recent Games